 For example, Sephora Singapore’s Beauty Pass can be used even in Australia and China, as well as other Southeast Asian countries.
-When you’re making a trip there, pop by a Sephora store to check if they’re having a sale or if they sell brands not available in Singapore!
+When you’re making a trip there, pop by a Sephora store to check if they’re having a sale or if they sell brands that are not available in Singapore.

 7. Your passport is your best shopping buddy

-At least 54 countries worldwide will allow you a refund of taxes when you shop there, including Morocco, the UK, the US, and many European and Scandinavian countries!
+At least 54 countries worldwide will allow you a refund of taxes when you shop, including Morocco, the UK, the US, as well as many European and Scandinavian countries!

-Do some research on the country you plan on visiting, as each has their own jurisdictions pertaining to tax-free shopping.
-For example, Australia has a Tourist Refund Scheme that even allows you to claim refunds at certain seaports and cruiseliner terminals.
-Imagine how much more money you’d be saving then!
+Do some research on the country you plan on visiting, as each has its own jurisdictions pertaining to tax-free shopping.
+For example, Australia has a Tourist Refund Scheme that even allows you to claim refunds at certain seaports and cruise liner terminals.
+Imagine how much more money you’d be saving then.

 Featured image from Hotels.com.